saghar-b/Updated-portfolio-Page2-MAy-13/README.md

 # 08 Project 1: Professional Materials
 ## Saghar Behinaein
-Now that you've had some practice with APIs and have a project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.
+Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.

-If you are opting out of career services, this is *still a required assignment*.
+If you are opting out of career services, this is still a required assignment.
 Part of being a web developer means being a part of a community.
-Having a place to share your projects is *necessary* if you're applying for jobs, but it's also *critical* on your journey as a developer.
+Having a place to share your projects is necessary if you're applying for jobs, but it's also critical on your journey as a developer.

 ## Homework Requirements

-* Updated portfolio featuring Project 1 and two exemplary homework assignments.
+Updated portfolio featuring at least 3 examples of student work from either deployed projects of homeworks

-* Updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.
+Update GitHub profile with pinned repositories featuring at least 3 examples of student work from either deployed projects of homeworks

-* Updated resume
+Updated resume

-* Updated LinkedIn profile
+Updated LinkedIn profile

 ## my work
 * Updated portfolio featuring